-You don’t have to manually monitor these sensors in order to stay in the loop either.
-PRTG Network Monitor sends you notifications by email and SMS once a parameter has been exceeded.
-These alerts are configurable and you can set the trigger conditions that need to met before a notification is sent to you.
+You don’t have to manually monitor these sensors to stay in the loop either.
+PRTG sends you notifications by email and SMS once a parameter has been exceeded.
+These alerts are configurable and you can set the trigger conditions that need to be met before a notification is sent to you.

 This tool has an alerts system that is designed to minimize unnecessary alerts.
 You can implement wait options to make sure that there is a real problem before an alert is triggered.
 This helps to prevent freak fluctuations from triggering alerts.
 There is also an API where you can create your own alert configurations if you require even more control.

 One of the things that makes Server Density such an accessible product is that it’s competitively priced.
 Server Density is available from a price of $10 (£7.66) per month for one server.
 This increases to $50 (£38) for five servers and $100 (£76) for 10 servers.
 The top public price point is $250 (£191) per month for 25 servers.
 If you require more server uptime monitoring then you’ll need to contact the company directly for a quote.

 - Web performance tests included

 - Tests from 37 locations